martinfelis/blendalot/doc/design.md

 ### Effects on the graph topology

-* Need to generalize Output Sockets to different types instead of only "Animation Data".
+* Need to generalize Input and Output Ports to different types instead of only "Animation Data".
 * How to evaluate?
 Two types of subgraphs:
     * a) Data/value inputs (e.g. for blend weights) that have to be evaluated before UpdateConnections.
 Maybe restrict to data that is not animation data dependent?